argonne-lcf/user-guides/docs/sophia/queueing-and-running-jobs/running-jobs.md

 - MaxQueued will be 20 queued or running jobs (per project)
 - MaxRunning will be 5 concurrent jobs (per project)

-The initial queue policy will be simple First-In-First-Out (FIFO) based on priority with EASY backfill.
-Single-queue and single-gpu queues target non-bigmem nodes.
+The initial queue policy will be simple First-In-First-Out (FIFO) based on priority with EASY backfill. `by-queue` and `by-gpu` queues target non-bigmem nodes.